Retro64XYZ/retro64xyz.github.io/_posts/2017-06-13-introduction-to-operational-security.md

 issued over 30,000 certificates improperly.
 This mishandling of SSL lead to companies like Google restricting their use on their Chrome browser.

+SSL is proof of encryption.
+It is not proof of ownership nor is it an assurance that the content is real or truthful.
+It is solely proof of encryption and should be treated as such.
+Even people who are hostile to you and yours can use encrypted communications.

 #### Download Assurance

 [Linux Mint was compromised][LinuxMintHackURL] and proved that it is entirely